 CSUSB Training Policy On Prohibiting Discrimination, Harassment And Retaliation (Dhr) Against Employees And Third Parties And Procedure For Handling Dhr Allegations By Employees And Third Parties

 CSUSB is committed to maintaining an inclusive community that values diversity and fosters tolerance and mutual respect.
-It is CSUSB's policy to provide equal opportunity for all persons regardless of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, and veteran status.
+We embrace and encourage our community differences in Age, Disability (physical and mental), Gender (or sex), Gender Identity (including transgender), Gender Expression, Genetic Information, Marital Status, Medical Condition, Nationality, Race or Ethnicity (including color or ancestry), Religion (or Religious Creed), Sexual Orientation, and Veteran or Military Status, and other characteristics that make our community unique.
+CSUSB promotes compliance with Executive Order 1096 which is a policy that prohibits Discrimination, Harassment and Retaliation.
 Insofar as Employees are concerned, this policy extends to all employment practices, including recruitment, selection, hiring, promotion, training, compensation, benefits, transfer, separation, and other terms, conditions, or privileges of employment.
 It also includes full and equal accommodations, advantages, facilities, privileges and services for all members of the campus community, as well as Third Parties.

 CSUSB provides reasonable accommodation to qualified persons with disabilities unless doing so would impose an undue hardship.
 Reasonable accommodation is to be determined by CSUSB following an interactive process with the Complainant to identify the nature and extent of the Complainant's restrictions and the appropriate reasonable accommodation.

-Except in the case of a privilege recognized under California law (examples of which include Evidence Code §§1014 (psychotherapist-patient); 1035.8 (sexual assault counselor-victim); and 1037.5 (domestic violence counselor-victim)), any Employee who knows of, or has reason to know of, allegations or acts that violate this policy, shall promptly inform the DHR Administrator.
+Except in the case of a privilege recognized under California law (examples of which include Evidence Code §§1014 (psychotherapist-patient); 1035.8 (sexual assault counselor-victim); and 1037.5 (domestic violence counselor-victim)), any Employee who knows of, or has reason to know of, allegations or acts that violate Executive Order 1096, shall promptly inform the DHR Administrator.

-Employees and Students who violate this policy may be subject to discipline.
+Employees and Students who violate this Executive Order 1096 may be subject to discipline.
 If discipline is appropriate, it shall be administered in a manner consistent with applicable collective bargaining agreements and/or CSUSB policies and legal requirements.

 Employee, as defined in Cal.
 Code Regs.
 Title 5 §42700(h), means a person legally holding a position in the CSU.
 This term includes full-time, part-time, permanent, tenured, probationary, temporary, intermittent, casual, and per-diem positions.
 This term does not include auxiliary or foundation employees or other Third Parties.